First Nations Accommodation and Relocation Scholarship

 - Charles Sturt University First Nations Accommodation and Relocation Scholarships are awarded to students to assist with the cost of accommodation and relocation to study.

 - This scholarship is valued at up to $8,000.
-Payments of the scholarship vary according to full-time or part-time enrollment.
+Payments of the scholarship vary according to full-time or part-time enrolment.
 The scholarship is payable on the condition that the recipient continues to meet the eligibility criteria after the HECS-HELP census date.

 - The scholarship is payable by EFT to the personal bank account that you have registered with Charles Sturt University.
 Payment is made within 14 days after the HECS-HELP census date.